 Is the kid in your life obsessed with stickers?
 Pipsticks Sticker Club membership, out of San Luis Obispo, will thrill your loved one with stickers year round for under $20 a shipment.
 If you’re a kid at heart with a knack for stickers, adult clubs are also offered.
 With the kids returning-ish to school this year, why not treat them to a K. Wilson Adirondack Pack Basket.
 Perfect for picnics and short jaunts, these bags also come in adult sizes (including wine totes).

 Handcrafted soaps at Fable Soap Company can treat anything that ails your skin.
-Candles and diffusers are also offered at their Los Osos location or online.
+Candles and diffusers are also offered online.
 For those with an affinity for goats, Giving Tree Family Farm will suds you up with their Goat Milk Soap.
-Head up to their Santa Margarita location to see pigs, alpacas and a peek behind their cheesemaking process.
+In non-distancing times, their Santa Margarita location, you can see pigs, alpacas and a peek behind their cheesemaking process.
 Candle and bath accessorizer Botanica 805, will allow your loved one some time to rejuvenate their body, hair and spirit.
 You’ll also find some tasteful gifts at Cattaneo Bros.
 Not just for jerky, but head maiden Katelyn Kaney also runs The Mercantile, a modern specialty store for home, jewelry and local eats.
 Speaking of eats, jams and spreads are even better with Hartley Farms.
 Organic fruit is jarred and compact enough to stick in anyone’s stocking.

 WRAP IT UP